orbatschow/kubepost/README.md

 > Note: The tag used above might not be pointing to the latest release.
 Check the git tags within this repository to
 > get the latest tag.

+To learn more about the CRDs introduced by kubepost have a look at the [getting started](docs/getting-started.md) guide.

 ### Removal